-Our program has been delivered in every state and territory in Australian and also internationally in Cambodia, Indonesia and Mexico.
+Our program has been delivered in every state and territory in Australia and also internationally in Cambodia, Indonesia, the USA and Mexico.
 On average, each year, we provide face-to-face teaching and training to 4,500 children, 1,000 teachers and 1,000 parents, carers and educators.
 Holly-ann Martin is the Managing Director and delivers all the training for Safe4Kids.
-Holly has over 30 years experience in teaching child abuse prevention education and has presented the Safe4Kids program at over 30 conferences since 2007, including in the United Kingdom and the United States of America.
+Holly has over 30 years of experience in teaching child abuse prevention education and has presented the Safe4Kids program at over 30 conferences since 2007, including in the United Kingdom and the United States of America.

 The Safe4Kids program is designed to be taught to children in childcare settings, primary schools and we also provide age-appropriate abuse prevention education for high school students.